qwx9/strangepg/README.md

 Intel integrated HD Graphics cards from 2013 (Ivy Bridge), and nVIDIA and AMD/ATI cards from 2010 on should work.

+It's unknown if this "just works" on arm64 (aarch64), but please assume that it probably doesn't.
+I currently have no access to such hardware to test or fix it.

 #### Bioconda

 Install conda, add the bioconda channel, then: